 - B. A short film qualifying under Paragraph II.A.1 above may not be exhibited publicly or distributed anywhere in any nontheatrical form until after its qualifying theatrical release.
 Nontheatrical public exhibition or distribution includes but is not limited to:

 - Broadcast and cable television

-- Pay Per View/Video on Demand
+- PPV/VOD

 - DVD distribution

-- Inflight airline distribution - Internet transmission
+- Inflight airline distribution

+- Internet transmission